 2.3 Performance analysis of the conﬁdant protocol

 In [6]the CONFIDANT protocol works as an extension to a reactive source-routing protocol for mobile adhoc networks.
 Mobile ad-hoc networking works properly only if the participating nodes cooperate in routing and forwarding.
 However, it may be advantageous for individual nodes not to cooperate.
 We propose a protocol, called CONFIDANT, for making misbehaviour unattractive; it is based on selective altruism and utilitarianism.
 It aims at detecting and isolating misbehaving nodes, thus making it unattractive to deny cooperation.
 Trust relationships and routing decisions are based on experienced, observed, or reported routing and forwarding behaviour of other nodes.
 The detailed implementation of CONFIDANT in this paper assumes that the network layer is based on the Dynamic Source Routing (DSR) protocol.
 We present a performance analysis of DSR fortified by CONFIDANT and compare it to regular defenceless DSR.
-It shows that a network with CONFIDANT and up to 60% of misbehaving nodes behaves almost as well as a benign network, in sharp contrast to a defenceless network.
+It shows that a network with CONFIDANT and up to 60% of misbehaving nodes behaves almost as well as a benign network, in sharp contrast to a defenseless network.

 2.4 Detecting greedy behaviors by linear regression in wireless ad hoc networks